ddrichel/GECS/Docs/README.md

 ##### Usage

 The usage of gecs is very simple.
-Only execute the follwoing command.
+Only execute the follwoing command. gecs <~/path/to/file.param>

-gecs <~/path/to/file.param>

-Keywords in the parameter file [*/file.param] :
+Keywords in the parameter file [*/file.param]() :

-BFILE		string		  # prefix of the plink binary file SINGLEMARKER	bool		  # whether single-marker analysis should be performed instead of VB (default=0)
+BFILE		string		      (prefix of the plink binary file) SINGLEMARKER	bool		  (whether single-marker analysis should be performed instead of VB (default=0))
-PERMUTATIONS	int		  # number of permutations
+PERMUTATIONS	int		   (number of permutations)
-NCT		int		  # "rareness" threshold: max. number of carriers per variant MAFT            double            # Minor allele fequency threshold for rare variants PTHRESHOLD	double		  # max. nominal p-value for bins to be written to output files ALLBINS		bool		  # whether locally not-distinct bins should be written to output (useful for plotting, default=0) OR		bool		  # Whether odd ratios will be calculated or not.
-OUTPUT		string 		  # prefix of output files
+NCT		int		           ("rareness" threshold: max. number of carriers per variant) MAFT double          (Minor allele fequency threshold for rare variants) PTHRESHOLD	double		  (max. nominal p-value for bins to be written to output files) ALLBINS		bool		      (whether locally not-distinct bins should be written to output (useful for plotting, default=0)) OR		bool		           (Whether odd ratios will be calculated or not) OUTPUT		string 		    (Prefix of output files)

 ### Components